 This step-by-step guide shows how the roof space in a 1950s bungalow was converted to provide two bedrooms and a shower room — all at a cost of £21,600 (which, according to a recent valuation, has added £35,000 in value).

 Most of the work was carried out by the homeowner, and the author, with expert help for some of the trickier tasks.
+Use this article as a guide to schedule your own loft conversion.

 - the newly converted space is over 50m³ (40m³ for a terraced home);